DripMerchant/WPF-Chat-Application/README.md

 In the future, we plan to implement local text messaging features and explore the possibility of cloud-based hosting on Azure to enhance the messaging experience.

+## Note
+Make sure you select a contact before typing in messages, otherwise they won't send